 In accordance with Regulation 23 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, all Related Party Transactions require prior approval of the Audit Committee and all material Related Party Transactions require approval of the shareholders through Ordinary Resolution.
-A transaction with a related party shall be considered material if the transaction/ transactions to been tired into individually or taken together with previous transactions during a financial year exceeds ten percent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company or Rupees one thousand crores, whichever is less.
-Section 188 of the Companies Act, 2013 deals with Related party Transactions and Subsection (1) of Section 188 of the Companies Act,2013 provides that nothing in this sub section shall apply to any transactions which are not on arm's length basis.
+A transaction with a related party shall be considered material if the transaction/ transactions to be entered into individually or taken together with previous transactions during a financial year exceeds ten percent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company or Rupees one thousand crores, whichever is less.
+Section 188 of the Companies Act, 2013 deals with Related party Transactions and Sub-section (1) of Section 188 of the Companies Act, 2013 provides that nothing in this sub section shall apply to any transactions entered into by the Company with Related party, which are in its ordinary course of business, and which are on arm's length basis.
 In Bharat Seats Ltd., all the related party transactions are in the ordinary course of business and at arm's length basis.
-Therefore, the approval under section188 of the Companies Act is not required.
-Keeping in view the Regulation 23 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations,2015 and intent of the Companies Act,2013, the Audit Committee and the Board of Directors of the Company have approved in their respective meetings held on 14th March,2022 and recommended for seeking the approval of the shareholders for the financial year 2022-23 and onwards for the following transaction(s):
+Therefore, the approval under section 188 of the Companies Act is not required.
+Keeping in view the Regulation 23 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 and intent of the Companies Act, 2013, the Audit Committee and the Board of Directors of the Company have approved in their respective meetings held on 23rd January, 2023 and 11th May, 2023 for enhancement of limit from Rs 350 crores to Rs.
+500 crores and recommended for seeking the approval of the shareholders for the financial year 2023-24 and onwards for the following transaction(s):